KYeon26/KBlog.github.io/_pages/about.md

 "Expanding my horizons"
 Eager to further my knowledge, I moved to China to pursue a Master's degree in Environmental Engineering at the University of Chinese Academy of Sciences.
 I completed a one-year course in Beijing with a CGPA of 3.96, followed by two years of research at the Institute of Urban Environment in Xiamen.

-### Research and ANSO Collaboration Project
-"Contributing to global research"
-During my time in Xiamen, I was part of the ANSO collaboration project (Project ID: ANSO-CRKP-2021-08) and was honored with the ANSO Scholarship for Young Talents.
-My research focused on environmental engineering, and this experience deepened my passion for translating research into real-world impact.

 ### Graduation and Discovery of My Passion
 "A new beginning"